R0gueSec/R0gueSec.github.io/index.md

 # 🧠 RogueSec

-Welcome to **RogueSec**, a portfolio and knowledge-sharing platform by cybersecurity practitioner **David Marrufo**.
+Welcome to **roguesec.net**, a portfolio and knowledge-sharing platform by cybersecurity practitioner **RogueSec**.

-I focus on both offensive and defensive security — combining red teaming, detection engineering, and CTI with a background in education and research.
+I focus on both offensive and defensive security — combining red teaming, detection engineering, and threat hunting.

 ---